Language Translation

 Lifelong Arts Indiana

-We're all getting older.
-In order to address the creative needs of Hoosiers at all stages of life, support aging service providers, and help grow the career portfolios of Indiana artists, the Indiana Arts Commission started Lifelong Arts Indiana, a new initiative geared towards developing our creative workforce in service to our older Hoosiers.
+In order to address the creative needs of Hoosiers at all stages of life, support aging service providers, and help grow the career portfolios of Indiana artists, the Indiana Arts Commission started Lifelong Arts Indiana, an initiative geared towards developing our creative workforce in service to our older Hoosiers.

-Lifelong Arts Indiana is a learning opportunity for aging service providers and artists to develop their skills in providing creative experiences for older adults.
+Lifelong Arts Indiana is a learning opportunity for aging service providers, arts organizations, and artists to develop their skills in providing creative experiences for older adults.
 The program is meant to empower participants to develop their own approach to sharing creative experiences with older adults, ages sixty-five and older, in their community-- and provides access to the funds to help make it happen

-Lifelong Arts Indiana is a learning opportunity for aging services providers and artists to develop their skills in providing creative experiences for older adults.
+Lifelong Arts Indiana is a learning opportunity for aging services providers, arts organizations, and artists to develop their skills in providing creative experiences for older adults.
 The program is meant to empower participants to develop their own approach to sharing creative experiences with older adults, ages sixty-five and older, in their community— and provides access to the funds to help make it happen.

-Lifelong Arts Indiana is split in two tracks, one for teaching artists and the other for aging services providers.
+Lifelong Arts Indiana is split in three tracks, one for teaching artists, one for arts organizations, and one for aging services providers.
+See each of the following tabs for each program track.

 The Arts Are Good For You